The Novartis Foundation is improving cardiovascular health

 “The Novartis Foundation is a non-profit organisation based in Switzerland,” she explains.
 “For over 40 years, we have helped improve the health of low-income populations, initially supporting disease elimination in areas such as leprosy and malaria.
 Today, we focus on the world’s most pressing health challenges: cardiovascular disease and health inequity.
 We take a population health approach, which means widening the lens from a narrow focus on healthcare delivery to a panoramic vision of improving health in the population at large.”

-Ann Aerts from the Novartis Foundation
+Ann Aerts heads up the Novartis Foundation

 Heart disease is raging all across the world